mekaelhs/biodata/README.md

-- 👋 Hi, I’m @mekaelhs
+- 👋 Hi, I’m Mekael
 - 👀 I’m interested in Web or App Development
 - 🌱 I’m currently learning Full Stack Development at HACKTIV8
 - 📫 How to reach me?
 On Instagram @mekaelhs or Twitter @cangkir_kafe